Chaoyism/SUSTech-CS304-SE/suggestion_on_final.md

 A question asked some details about Mutation Test.
 Read the text carefully.

+A question asked the principle of and difference between Git and SVN.

+A question asked what is the sign to label title in Markdown.

 ## Essay Question
 There were 5 essay questions in 2021Spring.
 They are (may not be in order):
 1. Smoke Test